 Congressman Matheson supports both onshore and offshore domestic drilling, as a means to meet our growing energy needs.
 He has repeatedly voted in Congress to safely expand drilling opportunities in the Gulf of Mexico, off the coast of Alaska and parts of the Atlantic.

-Additionally, Congressman Matheson believes that the process for companies seeking to drill for oil and gas onshore should be streamlined and a reasonable timeline for public comment and for approving permits established.
+Additionally, Congressman Matheson believes that the process for companies seeking to drill for oil and gas onshore should be streamlined and a reasonable timeline for public comment and for approving permits should be established.
 Matheson has recommended that to address current onshore drilling backlogs a collaborative effort including the Bureau of Land Management (BLM), U.S. Fish and Wildlife Service, Environmental Protection Agency (EPA) and other federal agencies include a plan within one year outlining steps for streamlining oil and gas applications.
 Matheson also advocates expanded oil and gas drilling and production on the Outer Continental Shelf and the Gulf of Mexico, with adopted safety recommendations from the BP Oil Spill Commission report.

 Congressman Matheson believes in these difficult economic times, several energy regulations need to be revisited to include an analysis of the cumulative costs and benefits to consumers, businesses and the economy resulting from their concurrent roll out scheduled in the next couple of years.
 To meet this goal, Congressman Matheson introduced, and passed, a common sense bill, HR 2401 - The Transparency in Regulatory Analysis of Impacts on the Nation (TRAIN) Act of 2011.
+He has reintroduced the bill again this year.
 This bipartisan measure establishes a committee, including the Secretaries of Commerce, Energy, Agriculture and the EPA Administrator, to conduct an analysis of regulations and look at the impacts of the proposed rules and regulations on U.S. competitiveness, employment, changes in electricity prices, fuel prices and the reliability of the power supply.
 EPA rules and actions to be covered include: air quality standards for ozone, particulate matter, sulfur dioxide and nitrogen dioxide; green house gas New Source Performance Standards for refineries and utilities; coal ash; and storm water runoff at construction sites.
 Many of these rules require retrofits and modifications to equipment in power plants, refineries, manufacturing plants and boilers, among others.